nikuehn/MixedModels_Biases/docs/index.md

 minor_breaks <- rep(1:9, 21)*(10^rep(-10:10, each=9))
 ```

-# Simlations using CB14 Data
+# Simulations using CB14 Data

 Use Californian data from @Campbell2014.